MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/dashboard-api.md

 2. Make sure that you have completed the prerequisites below.

-3. Before you call a method in the Microsoft Hardware API, obtain an Microsoft Entra ID access token, as illustrated below.
+3. Before you call a method in the Microsoft Hardware API, obtain a Microsoft Entra ID access token, as illustrated below.
 After you obtain a token, you have 60 minutes to use this token in calls to the Microsoft Store submission API before the token expires.
 After the token expires, you can generate a new token.

 4. Call the Microsoft Hardware API.